RAHULGIT99/lyzrai--backend/README.md

 - 🔑 python-dotenv – loads local environment variables (tokens, API keys) for secure configuration.
 - ☁️ Hugging Face Spaces (Planned Hosting) – deploy backend for sharing the end-to-end reviewer experience.

-Create a .env in the same directory and replace your github auth token:
+Create a .env in the same directory and replace your github auth token and lyzr api key:

 auth_token = #your_github_token